cedadev/jasmin-workshop/exercises/ex00/README.md

   This isn't necessarily a problem.

-  If the output of `ssh-add -l` is something like the examples above, showing your key fingerprint, then you should still be good to go.
+  If the output of `ssh-add -l` is something like the examples above in the Windows or Mac/Linux instructions, showing your key fingerprint, then you should still be good to go.
 </details>

 <details>